 The California Community College Chancellors Office (CCCCO) calculates total apportionment to be received by the District each year.
-Within fiscal year 2019-20, Taft College and California Community Colleges across the State continued to phase in the State mandated Student-Centered Funding Formula that calculates the District's general apportionment.
+Within FY 2020-21, Taft College and California Community Colleges across the State continued to phase in the State mandated Student-Centered Funding Formula that calculates the District's general apportionment.
 Total apportionment payment consists of tuition fees, property taxes and state apportionment revenues.
-The District experienced an increase in total apportionment based on implementation of the new statewide funding formula and a statewide inflation adjustment.
+The District experienced an increase in total apportionment based on the statewide funding formula and a statewide inflation adjustment.
 With the funding, the District was able to maintain a strong focus on curriculum offerings to maintain its growing population and ensure success within the guidance of the Educational Master Plan.

-During the Spring 2020 term, the District was impacted by the COVID-19 pandemic causing the campus to shut down to the public and transition students to distance learning platforms mid-term.
-The District was able to utilize federal and state COVID-19 relief funding to mitigate the financial impact to the District while being able to serve students during this time of uncertainty.
+During FY 2020-21, the COVID-19 pandemic has presented unprecedented challenges to the California Community College system.
+The rush to slow the spread of the virus led to closures of schools across the country, with little time to create a framework for deciding when and how to reopen schools.
+The District was able to utilize federal and state COVID-19 relief funding to mitigate the financial impact to the District and ensuring a safe environment to serve students during this time of uncertainty.